 You are a writer, and your author is not mutually exclusive concepts.
 You cannot be one without being the other.
 In becoming an author, however, you must be able to and know how to publish a book or literary work.

 Progress is ongoing, but it also fluctuates.
 There are quiet days when all that is present is peace and no rush of your work’s following passage or sequencing coming to mind.
-Then there are also times when all these magnificent thoughts and ideas come rushing in a thunderous flow, to the point that it can be challenging to sort them out right away.
-Lucky are those who have a more or less balanced experience with these two.
+Then, there are also times when all these magnificent thoughts and ideas come rushing in a thunderous flow, so it can be challenging to sort them out immediately.
+Lucky are those with a more or less balanced experience with these two.
 But if it’s never consistent, it can be increasingly frustrating.

 With grace and command of self, authors can go through roller coasters like this and still meet deadlines with their publishers.
-Some even result in meditation and research to stimulate and calm their minds to come up with something.
+Some even result in meditation and research to stimulate and calm their minds to develop something.

-In the words of the late novelist George R. R. Martin, who wrote the critically-acclaimed A Song of Ice and Fire book series, there are two writers: the architects and the gardeners.
+In the words of the late novelist George R. R. Martin, who wrote the critically acclaimed A Song of Ice and Fire book series, there are two writers: the architects and the gardeners.
 Architects plan and envision their work ahead of time.
-They calculate each step, meticulously pick the materials to use, and stick to either a loose or centralized theme.
+They calculate each step, meticulously pick the materials, and stick to a loose or centralized theme.
 Gardeners, however, plant a seed of an idea, letting it grow and thrive and even wither to make a masterpiece of storytelling out of it.
 Nonetheless, both require a tremendous amount of patience.

 Authors are friends with rejection and married to improvement.

 It’s challenging to get a message across when no one is telling you where you might already be and possibly going wrong with it.
-Ask anyone that has ever written academically, creatively, or professionally and you will not meet a single person who has never had a rejected article before.
+Ask anyone who has ever written academically, creatively, or professionally, and you will not meet anyone who has never had a rejected article.
 There are many kinds of editors, but they are all relentless in their criticism.
 It’s just the manner of delivery that differs.
-This is often geared toward the benefit of both the authors and a literary work’s target readers.
+This is often geared toward benefitting both the authors and a literary work’s target readers.

 Akin to every other person, authors are like glasses half-filled.
 There would always be a bottomless room for growth, improvement, and learning.
 Even the most seasoned and displayed authors still learn from their fellow authors, critics, experiences, life, mistakes, people, and readers.
-The concept of improvement is something they will forever be tied to, for better or for worse.
+They will forever be tied to the concept of improvement, for better or for worse.

 Authors make the most straightforward concepts permutable.

 In a 2020 survey, more than 44,000 active writers and authors from the United States alone.
-Just think of how doubled those numbers could be when you consider the rest of the world.
-This begs the following questions, though: how many topics can you even write about?
-How many times have we seen the same thing being the subject of writing?
+Consider how doubled those numbers could be when considering the rest of the world.
+This begs the following question: How many topics can you write about?
+How often have we seen the same thing being the subject of writing?

 One can write about anything.
-It doesn’t even have to be under the sun, and it just needs to be something we have heard of, experienced, or imagined.
-It’s difficult to say when libraries and book catalogs become oversaturated with the same kind of content.
+It doesn’t even have to be under the sun; it just needs to be something we have heard of, experienced, or imagined.
+It’s difficult to say when libraries and book catalogs become oversaturated with the same content.
 This is because authors are experts at permuting a simple concept.

-Authors can rearrange and deliver a topic or idea in so many ways.
-At some point, they might accidentally resemble someone else but still be unique on their own.
-Each author has a signature style and tone that are derived from various sources and inspirations.
-They are masters at manipulating sentence structures and words, creative, and quick-witted.
+Authors can rearrange and deliver a topic or idea in many ways.
+At some point, they might accidentally resemble someone else but still be unique.
+Each author has a signature style and tone derived from various sources and inspirations.
+They are masters at manipulating sentence structures and words and are creative and quick-witted.
 As the late American poet Maya Angelou once said, “You can’t use up creativity.
 The more you use, the more you have.”

 Becoming an author is a long process, possessing specific capabilities, qualities, and talents before earning the title.
 But it is doable and can be realized with hard work, just like other pursued passions.